Skip to main content

 To set up an existing user account in the Configurator:

+4. Enter the username and password for the user account.
 The Conversion Service accepts all standard formats for Windows users (both Username@domain and domain\Username formats).
-Username is automatically resolved to ServerName\Username.
+The Username is automatically resolved to ServerName\Username.

 The Office for the web service option converts the documents using a Microsoft Azure Cloud service.
 Technologies used with this option include the Microsoft Authentication Library (MSAL), the Microsoft Graph API, and the Microsoft Sharepoint API.